On trajectories of complex-valued interior transmission eigenvalues

 \section{Introduction}

-While interior Dirichlet eigenvalues of the Laplacian (IDEs) are among the most famous and long-understood eigenvalues in PDE history, the first appearance of interior transmission eigenvalues (ITEs) reaches back to 1986, cf. \cite{kirsch1986denseness}, when Kirsch studied denseness properties of the far field operator in the context of inverse scattering problems.
+While Dirichlet eigenvalues of the Laplacian (DELs) are among the most famous and long-understood eigenvalues in PDE history, the first appearance of interior transmission eigenvalues (ITEs) reaches back to 1986, cf. \cite{kirsch1986denseness}, when Kirsch studied denseness properties of the far field operator in the context of inverse scattering problems.
 Accordingly, ITEs correspond to critical and scatterer-specific wave numbers for which the feasibility of many shape-reconstructing sampling methods cannot be ensured.
-Apart from its physical origins, the related eigenproblem \eqref{ITP} -- the interior transmission problem -- has also attracted own interest from a functional analytical perspective due to its non-linear and non-selfadjoint nature.
-ITEs therefore require, in comparison with IDEs that are classified by a self-adjoint and linear operator, quite a non-standard approach of mathematical investigation which is why they also exhibit surprising structural phenomena.
-One of those will be the focus of this article and addresses a conjectured link between non-real ITEs and IDEs of the same scattering object.
+Apart from its physical origins, the related eigenproblem \Cref{ITP} --- the interior transmission problem (ITP) --- has also attracted own interests from a functional analytical perspective due to its non-selfadjoint nature.
+ITEs therefore require, in comparison with DELs that are classified by a self-adjoint operator, quite a non-standard approach of mathematical investigation which is why they also exhibit surprising structural phenomena.
+One of those will be the focus of this article and addresses a link between non-real ITEs and DELs of the same scattering object.